dwy2002/AOSP-github-initiator/README.md

 githubBase       | your github(EE) URL base, eg. github.com
 organizationName | organization name which will hold all AOSP projects, eg. my-aosp

-* Abount action
+* About action
     * add - create all projects for your organization according to .repo/manifests/default.xml in src_path and output a new default.xml in .repo/manifests/ in dest_path
     * delete - delete all projects from your organization according to .repo/manifests/default.xml in src_path
-    * update-remote - add a new remote of your created projects in src_path which pointing to the projects in your organization
+    * update-remote - add a new remote of your created projects in src_path pointing to the projects in your organization

 ### How to use
-1. Do repo init+sync for Google official AOSP (according to step 1 in prerequisites).
+1. Do repo init+sync for Google official AOSP (refer to prerequisites, step 1)
 2. Run **java -jar AOSP-github-initiator.jar delete ...** (not necessary for the first time)
 3. Run **java -jar AOSP-github-initiator.jar add ...** (after this step, you could see all the projects are created in your organization and a new default.xml is generated in dest_path/.repo/manifests/)
 4. Run **java -jar AOSP-github-initiator.jar update-remote...** (after this step, you could see there is a new remote tag is created in any of your Android project, eg. build/make/.git/config